hahnprojects/flow/README.md

 All Flow-Function implementations that are part of the module should be imported and listed in the `declarations` array.

-For consistency the `name` property should be (but doesn't have to be) the same as the modules folder name and the same as the `name` field in the modules `package.json`
+For consistency the `name` property should be (but doesn't have to be) the same as the modules' folder name and the same as the `name` field in the modules `package.json`

 ##### Example